AsadiAhmad/Notico/README.md

 showToast.success({ title: 'success', message: 'This is an success message', time: 7000 });
 ```

-in this function you can write the title, massage and time.
+In this function you can write the title, message and time.

-if you do not enter the parameters they would be defaults :
+If you do not enter the parameters they would be defaults :

-title would be the type, massage would be nothing or "" and time would be 7000 ms.
+Title would be the type, message would be nothing or "" and time would be 7000 ms.

-if your time parameter is smaller than 2000 ms then it ignore yours and would be 2000 ms.
+If your time parameter is smaller than 2000 ms then it ignore yours and would be 2000 ms.

+## License

+Notico is licensed under the MIT License.